Relintai/pandemonium_engine_docs/tutorials/scripting/gdscript/gdscript_basics.rst

 .. note::

-    Documentation about exports has been moved to :ref:`doc_gdscript_exports`.
+    Documentation about exports has been moved to `doc_gdscript_exports`.

 Setters/getters
 ~~~~~~~~~~~~~~~